 About the National Maritime Museum

 The National Maritime Museum, Greenwich, London, opened in 1937 and is the largest of its kind in the world.
-It aims through its collections, exhibitions, and learning and outreach programmes to promote and illustrate the importance of the sea, ships, time and the stars and their relationship with people.
-The Museum is part of Royal Museums Greenwich, which also includes the Royal Observatory - home to the Prime Meridian of the World, the newly reopened Cutty Sark, and the 17th-century Queen’s House, designed by Inigo Jones and home to a priceless collection of maritime art.
-Royal Museums Greenwich attracts almost two million visitors a year, while an even greater world-wide audience has steadily increasing access to the 2.5 million items in its collections via its award-winning website (rmg.co.uk http://www.rmg.co.uk/).
+Through its collections, exhibitions, and learning and outreach programmes it aims to promote and illustrate the importance of the sea, ships, time and the stars and their relationship with people.
+The Museum is part of Royal Museums Greenwich, which also includes the Royal Observatory - home to the Prime Meridian Line, Cutty Sark, and the 17th-century Queen’s House, designed by Inigo Jones and home to a priceless collection of maritime art.
+Royal Museums Greenwich attracts over two and half million visitors a year, while even more visit the collections and blogs online at http://www.rmg.co.uk.